Azure/azure-sdk-for-java/sdk/appconfiguration/azure-spring-cloud-feature-management/README.md

       color: "#DDD"
 ```

-A Dynamic Feature has two main parts the assigner and a list of variants.
-The assigner in this case `feature-management.DiscountBanner.assigner` is pointing the `FeatureFilter` `Microsoft.Targeting` that will evaluate the list of variants and choose which configuration-reference will be used.
-Each variant has; a name, configuration-reference, and assignment-parameters, and one of them needs to be set as the default variant.
-The name field is just meta data to reference the variant and just needs to be unique.
-The configuration-reference is a link to the configurations defined under `feature-variant` in the configuration file. **Note:** the colon notation is required when denoting parts of the configuration.
+A Dynamic Feature has two main parts the assigner and a list of variants, the assigner in this case `feature-management.DiscountBanner.assigner` is pointing the `FeatureFilter` `Microsoft.Targeting` that will evaluate the list of variants and choose which configuration-reference will be used.
+Each variant has: a name, configuration-reference, and assignment-parameters.
+One of the listed variants needs to be configured as the default variant for the feature.
+The name field is meta data to reference the variant and just needs to be unique.
+The configuration-reference is a reference to the configurations defined under `feature-variant` in the configuration file. **Note:** the colon notation is required when denoting parts of the configuration.
 If it is needed multiple colons can be used to reference sub configurations. i.e. `DiscountBanner:Big:size` would return the `Integer` 400.

 The assignment-parameters work similarly to the other `FeatureFilters`.
 It can take in a `Map` which contains the evaluation criteria.
+This enables custom assigners to be created.
 In the case of `Microsoft.Targeting` it contains the `Audience` object.
-This enables custom assigners to be created.

 The `Microsoft.Targeting` assigner uses three evaluation criteria to assign a variant; users, groups, and defaultRolloutPercentage.
 Assignment requires the definition of the `ITargetingContextAccessor` where a user defines how the user and group parameters are defined.

-If a users is listed in a variant then they are automatically given that variant.
+If a users is listed in a variant then they are automatically assigned to that variant.
 If they are in more than one variant they are returned to the first listed variant.

 Groups have a rollout percentage.
 Using the user and group information users in groups are bucketed into parts of the rollout.
-This enables the a rollout where 10 of a group gets a variant, then when it increases to 50% that 10% still gets the variant with an additional 40% of the group now getting the variant.
+This enables a rollout where 10 of a group gets a variant, then when it increases to 50% that 10% still gets the variant with an additional 40% of the group now getting the variant.
 The rolloutPercentage for a group is shared across all variants that use that group.

 If Variant A has Group "Dev" which is set to 50, and Variant B also has Group "Dev" which is also set to 50 then, if you need to increase Variant A to have 60% for "Dev" then Variant B needs to be decreased to 40 as the max rollout percentage is 100.